MultiSafepay/docs/content/integrations/magento-2.md

 <summary>How to use Fooman for surcharges</summary>
 <br>

-To apply a surcharge or payment fee to a payment method, you can use the third-party [Fooman](https://store.fooman.co.nz/extensions/magento2) package.
+To apply a surcharge or payment fee to a payment method, you can use the third-party <a href="https://store.fooman.co.nz/extensions/magento2" target="_blank">Fooman</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> package.

 **Refunds**